jharoian-mchp/hub-75/docs/Prepare BeagleV-Fire on Windows.md

 ## Update gateware on BeagleV-Fire

-Move back into the hub-75 directory
+Move back into the hub-75 directory in a Command Prompt (CMD.exe) window.

 ```
-cd ..
+cd Projects/hub-75
 pwd
 /home/c14029/Projects/hub-75
 ```